 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — Dyspepsia is a common symptom with an extensive differential diagnosis and a heterogeneous pathophysiology.
-It occurs in approximately 25 percent of the population each year, but most affected people do not seek medical care .
+It occurs in at least 20 percent of the population, but most affected people do not seek medical care .
 Although dyspepsia does not affect survival, it is responsible for substantial health care costs and significantly affects quality of life [2-5].

 This topic will review the definition, etiology, and general approach to the evaluation and management of the patient with dyspepsia.
-The evaluation and recommendations are largely consistent with the American Gastroenterological Association (AGA) guideline for the evaluation of dyspepsia [6,7].
+The evaluation and recommendations are largely consistent with the American College of Gastroenterology and American Gastroenterological Association guidelines for the evaluation of dyspepsia [6,7].

 ETIOLOGY — Approximately 25 percent of patients with dyspepsia have an underlying organic cause (table 1).
 However, up to 75 percent of patients have functional (idiopathic or nonulcer) dyspepsia with no underlying cause on diagnostic evaluation [8-10].
 (See 'Diagnostic strategies and initial management' below.)

-Dyspepsia secondary to organic disease — Although there are several organic causes for dyspepsia, the main causes are peptic ulcer disease, gastroesophageal reflux, gastric malignancy, and nonsteroidal anti-inflammatory drug (NSAID)-induced dyspepsia (table 1).
+Dyspepsia secondary to organic disease — Although there are several organic causes for dyspepsia, the main causes are peptic ulcer disease, gastroesophageal reflux, nonsteroidal anti-inflammatory drug (NSAID)-induced dyspepsia, and gastric malignancy (table 1).

-Drug-induced dyspepsia — NSAIDs and COX-2 selective inhibitors can cause dyspepsia even in the absence of peptic ulcer disease.
+●Drug-induced dyspepsia — NSAIDs and COX-2 selective inhibitors can cause dyspepsia even in the absence of peptic ulcer disease.
+Other drugs that have been implicated in drug-induced dyspepsia include calcium channel blockers, methylxanthines, alendronate, orlistat, potassium supplements, acarbose, and certain antibiotics, including erythromycin [12,13].
 (See "Nonselective NSAIDs: Overview of adverse effects", section on 'Gastrointestinal effects'.)